-NOTE: Applicable minimum approach distance may vary based on customer transient overvoltage (TOV) studies.
-If TOV studies are available refer to the minimum approach distances provided by the customer.
+Note: Applicable minimum approach distance may vary based on customer transient overvoltage (TOV) studies.
+If TOV studies are available, refer to the minimum approach distances provided by the customer.

-(a) When operated by a Non- Qualified Person, mobile cranes, hoists and derricks shall be positioned, equipped, protected, and/or operated so that no part comes closer to energized power lines than indicated in the below table:
+(a) When operated by a Non-Qualified Person, mobile cranes, hoists and derricks shall be positioned, equipped, protected, and/or operated so that no part comes closer to energized power lines than indicated in the below table:

+TABLE A-MINIMUM CLEARANCE DISTANCES

-Voltage Minimum clearance distance
+Voltage (Nominal, kV, Alternating current) Minimum Clearance Distance (Feet)

-(nominal, kV, alternating current) (feet)

 up to 50 10

 over 50 to 200 15

 over 200 to 350 20

 over 350 to 500 25

 over 500 to 750 35

 over 750 to 1,000 45

-over 1,000 (as established by the utility owner/operator or

-registered professional engineer who is a qualified

-person with respect to electrical power
+over 1,000 (As established by the utility owner/ operator or registered professional engineer who is a qualified person with respect to electrical power transmission and distribution.)

-transmission and distribution).